What is Sinusitis?

 Treatment of Sinusitis

-Treatment may be a long-term commitment, and can potentially be a life-long treatment depending on how critical your current life choices are.
-Daily nasal saline washing can clear away mucus and helps reduce common symptoms of rhinosinusitis.
-Glucocorticoids are very effective anti-inflammation drugs, as the glucocorticoid nasal spray is simple to use and potent in reducing inflammation.
+Treatments are available for all types of Sinusitis.
+In home remedies such as nasal salines can be purchased over-the-counter.
+Daily nasal saline washing can clear away mucus and helps reduce common symptoms of Sinusitis.
+Another type of treatment is Glucocorticoids.
+These are very effective anti-inflammation drugs, as the glucocorticoid nasal spray is simple to use and potent in reducing inflammation.